akashvermaofskt/aqg-gui/README.md

-# Frontend of Automatic Qustion Generator using React
+# Frontend of Automatic Question Generator using React

 ## How to set up the project environemnt